 - to assess whether you have a limited capability for work.
 If you do, you're considered eligible for ESA - to assess whether you have a limited capability for work-related activity.
-This is used to decide whether you're placed in the 'support group' or the 'work-related activity' group (see below)
+This is used to decide whether you're placed in the 'support group' or the 'workrelated activity group' (see pages 8-9)